-3103 Advanced Placement Physics: Electricity & Magnetism
+3103 Advanced Placement Physics: Electricity & Magnetism (18 weeks, 1 credit)

 This AP course addresses the following content areas: electrostatics, electric circuits, magnetostatics, electromagnetism, and conductors, capacitors, and dielectrics.
 Use of calculus in problem solving and in derivations will increase as the course progresses.
 This is a typical second-semester college physics course.
 Students taking this course should plan to take the Advanced Placement Physics: Electricity and Magnetism Test given in May.
 AP weighted-grade course.
-Pre-requisite: AP Newtonian Mechanics or Honors Physics, A- or better, and Calculus 1.
+Prerequisite: AP Newtonian Mechanics or Honors Physics, A- or better, and Calculus 1.